pegaltier/awesome-utils-dev/utils-coding/utils-git.md

-git stash pop (restore the stashed diff on current branch) git fetch origin <sha1-of-commit-> (fetch a commit or branch or tag) git cherry-pick d42c389f (apply any commit on current branch)
+git stash pop (restore the stashed diff on current branch) git fetch origin <sha1-of-commit-> (fetch a commit or branch or tag) git cherry-pick d42c389f (apply any commit on current branch) git remote prune origin (clean local branches that have been deleted from remote)
 ```

 ## CLONE